When Does Double Jeopardy Attach?

 The Fifth Amendment to the U. S. Constitution states: "No person shall ... be subject for the same offense to be twice put in jeopardy of life or limb."
 As you can imagine, this guarantee in the Bill of Rights is important because it prevents different prosecutors from using the same conduct or incident to continually prosecute you until they come up with a conviction.

-When Double Jeopardy Begins
+When Double Jeopardy Attaches: Overview

 Once someone is charged with a crime, jeopardy attaches at the following stages:

-- when the jury is sworn;
+- When the jury is sworn;

-- when the first witness is sworn (for cases tried by a judge without a jury);
+- When the first witness is sworn (for cases tried by a judge without a jury);

-- when the court accepts a plea agreement between a defendant and a prosecutor.
+- When the court accepts a plea agreement between a defendant and a prosecutor.

 When Jeopardy Ends in Favor of the Defendant